TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 14/1 Samuel 14.26.md

 ---

-And when the people were come unto the forest, behold, the honey dropped: but no man put his hand to his mouth; for the people feared the oath.
+When the people were come to the forest, behold, the honey dropped: but no man put his hand to his mouth; for the people feared the oath.